TombRunners/tr2-version-swapper/README.md

  * Steam default Multipatch
  * Eidos Premier Collection [EPC]
  * Eidos UK Box [UKB]

+ > This script is not intended for use with CD-based installations.
+ > Use it only with digital distributions of TR2 (Steam, GOG).

 ## Installation
 Place the entire `tr2-version-swapper` folder (not just its inner contents) into the root of your TR2 installation.